Louise Lasser: Legacy and influence

 Mary Hartman, Mary Hartman offers "Kitchen Sink Theater of the Absurd" featuring a Candide-esque TV-watching housewife who, in one signature episode, brings a sick neighbor a bowl of chicken soup, only to have him fall asleep and drown in it.

-"I have actually taken a human life with my chicken soup," Mary laments.
-While some called the production ahead of its time, Lasser has pointed out that this post-Watergate, existential satirical comedy-drama also reflects its time period perfectly.
+Of this post-Watergate, existential satirical comedy-drama, author Claire Barliant writes: "It’s both ahead of its time and decidedly of it"; while Lasser herself said, "People always say it’s way ahead of its time.
+I never thought it was ahead of its time.
+I always thought it was of its time."

-As author Claire Barliant writes: "For some, the 1970s...was a descent into chaos, a dissolution of self, but also a kind of awakening....The Seventies' nervous breakdown coincides with women's lib and a strengthening gay rights movement....
-[Mary Hartman, Mary Hartman] is relevant today because it entertains but still shocks, because the social commentary and satire and bravery of the show are as fresh as ever."
-Moreover, Lasser as the series' figurehead aptly embodies both the insanity and enlightenment of the epoch.
+In 1976, Ted Morgan wrote in The New York Times: "No longer merely a television program, Mary Hartman, Mary Hartman has become a cultural event...to help us explain ourselves."
+Claire Barliant further writes: "The seventies nervous breakdown coincides with women's lib and a strengthening gay rights movement.
+MH2 is relevant today because it entertains but still shocks, because the social commentary and satire and bravery of the show are as fresh as ever."

+Lasser herself also became a cultural touchstone.
+As the series' figurehead, she aptly embodied both the insanity and enlightenment of the epoch.
+MSN.com encapsulated her legacy with: "The character of Mary Hartman, with her pigtails, collared blouse, and blue smock dress, became emblematic of 1970s television's experimentation with satire and serialized storytelling.
+Lasser's performance, balancing humor with a portrayal of entrapment in mundane life, was praised by critics and marked by a memorable first-season breakdown scene.
+Her distinctive style and ability to navigate both comedic and dramatic material influenced television narratives and inspired later performers."

 In 2000, Lasser appeared on a panel with her former Mary Hartman, Mary Hartman cast and crew members at the Paley Center for Media in Beverly Hills.
 The seminar, entitled Mary Hartman, Mary Hartman: Reunion, Reunion, was moderated by Steven A. Bell and taped for the museum archives.

 In 2004 and 2007, Mary Hartman, Mary Hartman was ranked No. 21 and No. 26 on TV Guides Top Cult Shows Ever.